Trams in Ghent: General description

 The system used to have one short tunnel, around 150 m long, passing underneath Sint-Pieters railway station.
 The Sint-Pieters Station tram stop was located inside the tunnel.
 It was opened on June 28, 1996.

 The system has no triangles and only a single turnback loop.
 Therefore, all rolling stock must be bidirectional, with cabs at each end.
-There are also two non-switch 90-degree crossings, between the lines of routes 1 and 21/22, on the crossing of Zonnestraat with Veldstraat as well as Korte Meers street.
-There are two crossings because the track of route 1 passes over streets in each direction.
-Along the Korte Meer the tram track goes toward the city center, the Korenmarkt stop, yet returns along the pedestrian/tram-only shopping area along the Veldstraat.
+There are also two non-switch 90-degree crossings, on the crossing of Zonnestraat with Veldstraat as well on the crossing of Zonnestraat with Korte Meer.

 On streets where tram tracks are located away from the sidewalk, i.e. in the middle of the roadway, stops are located on islands with pedestrian overpasses leading to them.
 This improves pedestrian safety.

 History

 Overview

 Horse-drawn trams appeared in Ghent in 1874.
 The rolling stock consisted of 43 carriages, 14 of them open and the other 29 closed, with 100 horses used to draw them.
 The horse-drawn trams were operated by Les Tramways de la Ville de Gand, which existed until 1897.

 On August 13 of 1897 operating concessions were issued to the Société Anonyme des Railways Économiques de Liège-Seraing et Extensions (RELSE) and the Compagnie Générale des Railways à voie étroite (CGR).
 These companies merged on January 4, 1898 to form the SA des Tramways Electriques de Gand.
 The aim of this move was to replace horses by electric traction, as well as the further usage of the tram network.
 It was also decided to use battery-powered trams, since they did not require unsightly overhead lines.

 The power of battery operated trams was 25 hp.
 Each tram carried 45 passengers.
 The maximum speed of each was 12 km/h; by law, the operator was not allowed to travel any faster.
 A special 600 kW generating station was built to charge the batteries of these trams.

 However, battery traction was operationally unsuccessful, so in 1903 a decision was made to install overhead electrification.
 The first trams powered by overhead lines entered service in 1904.
 This date marks the birth of a tramway in Ghent.
 From 1904 to 1961 the system was operated by "Tramway Electriques de Gand" (TEG).